- What we do for first time job seekers

 Do you have to pay for the DWDE service?

-DWDE is a free service to entry-level job-seekers.
-The only cost in applying is for transport to our career centres.
+DWDE is a free service for entry-level job seekers.
+The only cost associated with applying is transportation to our career centers.

 What are the basic requirements for becoming a DWDE candidate?